 The compensation program for independent directors has not materially changed since 2005.
-In 2009, our Board engaged Hewitt Associates LLC ("Hewitt") to evaluate the competitiveness of our independent director compensation program.
-The Corporate Governance Committee reviewed Hewitt's analysis of both the level and mix of compensation paid to independent directors of the peer group companies for executive compensation purposes identified in the "Compensation Discussion and Analysis" section below.
-After considering the competitive information, trends in compensation for independent directors in general, the workload carried by our Board, and the difficulty of recruiting and retaining highly qualified independent directors, the Corporate Governance Committee determined that the existing program meets the Company's needs.
+In 2011, our Board engaged Pearl Meyer & Partners, LLC ("Pearl Meyer") to evaluate the competitiveness of our independent director compensation program.
+The Corporate Governance Committee reviewed Pearl Meyer's analysis of both the level and mix of compensation paid to independent directors of the peer group companies for executive compensation purposes identified in the "Compensation Discussion and Analysis" section below.
+After considering the competitive information, trends in compensation for independent directors in general, the workload carried by our Board, and the difficulty of recruiting and retaining highly qualified independent directors, the Corporate Governance Committee increased the annual premium for the Chairman of the Board from \$20,000 to \$40,000, increased the annual retainer for the Compensation Committee Chairman from \$5,000 to \$10,000, and increased the annual retainer fees for the Compensation Committee members from \$3,000 to \$4,000.
+All other retainer fees for our independent directors remained unchanged.
 The Corporate Governance Committee reviews our independent director compensation program annually.
-Our Board has engaged Pearl Meyer & Partners, LLC to review our current compensation program for independent directors.
+Our Board has engaged Pearl Meyer to review our current compensation program for independent directors.